 Any non-extemporaneous presentation-written, oral, or in electronic format-developed by an NIH employee or contractor on a subject related to official NIH duties must be reviewed and approved through an established, internal NIH process prior to release.
 This review process must precede the author submitting material for publication consideration.
 Formal presentations on health policy or practice must also be cleared in advance.
 All of these procedures are designed to ensure the highest quality of information is made public.
-(See Section E, Preparation and Section F, Review and Approval.)
+(See Section E, Preparation andSection F, Review and Approval.)

-- 1. Public Access: As of July 1, 2025, NIH employees must comply with the 2024 NIH Public Access Policy, which requires that applicable manuscripts (otherwise termed Author Accepted Manuscripts) be submitted to PubMed Central upon acceptance for publication in a journal, for public availability without embargo upon the Official Date of Publication, as defined in the Policy.
-Applicable manuscripts (otherwise termed Author Accepted Manuscripts) are all peer-reviewed manuscripts accepted in a journal on or after July 1, 2025, that are authored or co-authored as part of an employee's official NIH duties, even if corresponding authors are not supported by NIH.
-As an NIH employee, any work you create in your official capacity is a U.S. Government Work.
-All employee authors are required to use the NIH Intramural Research Program and Employee Publishing Agreement and Manuscript Cover Sheet as the employee's complete agreement with the journal or publisher. - 2.
+- Public Access: As of April 7, 2008, NIH employees must comply with the NIH Public Access Policy.
+This applies to all peer-reviewed articles authored or co-authored as part of an employee's official NIH duties, even if corresponding authors are not supported by NIH.
+Complete instructions and background information can be found on the NIH Public Access website athttp://publicaccess.nih.gov. - 2.
 Plain Language: A Government-wide directive requires Federal agencies to use plain language in all communications with the public.
 Plain language is writing that is geared to the target audience (i.e., a plain-language document for a scientific audience may be different from a plain language document for the general public).
 Requirements and guidelines for Federal implementation of plain language are available through the NIH's Plain Language resources.